Valdis Dombrovskis

-Valdis Dombrovskis (/lv/; born 5 August 1971) is a Latvian politician serving as European Commissioner for Economy and Productivity, and Commissioner for Implementation and Simplification.
+Valdis Dombrovskis (Note: /lv/) (born 5 August 1971) is a Latvian politician serving as European Commissioner for Economy and Productivity, and Commissioner for Implementation and Simplification.
 He previously served as Executive Vice President of the European Commission for An Economy that Works for People (2019-2024), European Commissioner for Trade (2020-2024).
 European Commissioner for Financial Stability, Financial Services and Capital Markets Union (2016-2020) and Prime Minister of Latvia from 2009 to 2014.

 Dombrovskis served as Minister for Finance of Latvia from 2002 to 2004.
 He then served as a Member of the European Parliament (MEP) for the New Era Party from 2004 to 2009.
 He became the Prime Minister of Latvia in 2009, serving until his resignation in 2014.
 He was Vice-President of the European Commission for the Euro and Social Dialogue from 2014 to 2019.
 Following the resignation of Lord Jonathan Hill, Dombrovskis served as European Commissioner for Financial Stability, Financial Services and the Capital Markets Union from 2016 to 2020.
 Following the resignation of Phil Hogan, it was announced that he would take over the portfolio for Trade.